baldurk/renderdoc/docs/window/texture_viewer.rst

 For Multisampled textures, this will allow you to select either a single sample to view across the image, or to see a default-resolved image.

 Note that these selections are by default saved as per-texture state, so switching to a different texture will revert back to the default first slice or face, and top mip.
 Going back to the first texture though will remember which subresource you were viewing.
-See the option in the :doc:`options_window`.
+See the option in the :doc:`settings_window`.

 Save Texture
 ~~~~~~~~~~~~